Lakeforest Mall: 1990s

 Circa 1994, the general manager was Barbara Kreuser.
 In 1995, the Woodward & Lothrop at the mall closed and was replaced by Lord & Taylor in 1996.
 Lakeforest was host to a Friendly's and a Long John Silver's during the 1990s; they have since closed down.
 On August 20, 1998, Taubman Centers sold the property to GM Pension Trust.
 Circa September 1998, some parking lot space was devoted to become the Lakeforest Transit Center with a Park and Ride.

 2000s

 In January 2000, the Cineplex Odeon Lakeforest 5 movie theater closed.
 In November 2000, a food court called Cafes in the Forest was introduced where the Cineplex Odeon Lakeforest 5 movie theater once was and started out with nine food businesses, with roughly half a dozen food eateries already in the mall prior to the food court.

-Several full service restaurants operated in the mall over the years, including Chi-Chi's, Ruby Tuesday, Red Robin, and Silver Diner.
+Several full service restaurants operated in the mall over the years, including Chi-Chi's, Ruby Tuesday (restaurant), Red Robin, and Silver Diner.

 In 2003, Simon Property Group purchased the mall.
 On May 28, 2006, Macy's replaced Hecht's, which had been acquired by Macy's parent company nationwide.
 Originally developed, owned and operated by Taubman Centers, the mall had been owned and managed by the Simon Property Group since 2007, when it purchased former owner and manager Mills Corporation.
 The company defaulted on its mortgage in 2011 and the mall was put up for sale after.